aptima-ai/aptima_framework/docs/ten_framework/schema_system.md

    The schema defines only metadata, not actual data values.
 This separation ensures that the schema remains a template for validation and does not mix with data content.

 3. **Conflict Prevention Principle**
-   In any JSON level containing a TEN schema, all fields must be user-defined, except for reserved fields like `_ten`.
+   In any JSON level containing a APTIMA schema, all fields must be user-defined, except for reserved fields like `_ten`.
 This prevents conflicts between user-defined fields and system-defined fields.

    Example with user-defined fields: